Mangu/AzureIoTHandsOnLabs/Module5/readme.md

         cd Module5
         nano lab5.py

-2. We maded several modifications the the code from lab 2.
+2. We maded several modifications to the code from lab 2.
 Here is what we added"

     1. Imported the json module so we can parse our device twin data
-    2. Added several global variables to support our the code
+    2. Added several global variables to support our new code
-    3. Changed the protocal to MQTT.
+    3. Changed the protocol to MQTT.
 Device management features are currently only supported via MQTT

             protocol = IoTHubTransportProvider.MQTT